|Home||2019 Competition||2018 Competition||Sponsors||Volunteers||Judges||Mentors||FAQ||Past Jams|

 All game code and content must be created during the 48-hour game jam period.
 Though we do not expect all game jam contest submissions to be created entirely from scratch, Chillennium prohibits creating game content prior to the start of competition.
 If you choose to adapt code or content from the internet, be sure that you make it your own.
 Derivative work will be recognized by judges and will affect your game's score.

 Game jam participants will be provided breakfast, lunch, and dinner and have access to snacks and drinks for the duration of the event.
-Meals will be served outside the Game Jam work zone in the dining area, but snacks will be available in the work zone.
+Meals will be served outside the Game Jam work zone in the dining area, but free snacks will be available in the work zone.
 You can still bring your own food or drinks if you want.
+If you have any food allergies or preferences, please specify this during registration.
 No alcohol is allowed at the game jam, and it will be confiscated by Chillennium security.

 If participants wish to take a break, there will be a staffed rest area reserved for Chillennium; participants should bring their own pillows and blankets.